 Propagation: Grows from a woody rhizome which readily produces offsets than can be separated and planted on to form new plants.

-How to plant: Plant into a 10lt planting basket using heavy garden loam or Westland Aquatic Soil and place on a shelf in the pond.
-Fill the planting basket to a depth so that the crown of the plant is level with the rim.
-Hold the plant securely and fill in with soil all around the roots, pressing the soil down very firmly until the planting crate is almost filled to the brim.
+How to plant: Plant into a 5lt or 10lt planting basket using heavy garden loam or Westland Aquatic Soil and place on a shelf in the pond.
+Part fill the planting basket and hold the plant securely so that the crown of the woody rhizome is level with the rim.
+Fill in with soil all around the roots and rhizome, pressing the soil down very firmly until the planting crate is almost filled to the brim.
 For aesthetic purposes, the soil can then be top dressed with no more than 1cm of pea gravel.